 How To Know What To Strip

-We generally suggest stripping wires that are thicker than you pinky finger, usually anything skinnier than that won’t yield as much copper.
-But if you want to go ahead and strip all of your wires, no matter what the thickness, go right ahead.
+We generally suggest stripping wires thicker than your pinky finger; anything skinnier than that will usually yield less copper.
+But if you want to strip all your wires, no matter the thickness, go right ahead.

 How Much Time Will It Take?

-We also suggest that you do a quick calculation of your time spent on stripping.
-If the time you spend stripping your copper wire is worth the extra $1.50 (approx.) you will get per pound than it is worth.
-However when stripping insulation from the copper wire, remember you will be taking away a great deal of weight from your overall weight.
+We also suggest that you quickly calculate the time you spent stripping.
+If the time you spend stripping your copper wire is worth the extra $1.50 (approx.) you will get per pound, then it is worth it.
+However, when stripping insulation from the copper wire, remember you will be taking away a great deal of weight from your overall weight.
 Just some extra things to keep in mind.

 Look For Different Kinds of Wires

-Also remember to check the wires when you are preparing to strip them, there are aluminum and tin-coated copper wires out there too.
-They may not be worth your time if you are looking to just strip the bare bright copper wire.
+Also, remember to check the wires when you are preparing to strip them; there are aluminum and tin-coated copper wires out there, too.
+They may not be worth your time if you want to strip the bare bright copper wire.
 Another note is that we suggest you begin stripping copper wire once you have over 50 pounds.
 If you are planning on hoarding it over a period of time, that is fine to strip as you collect.
 It can save time in the end before you bring your load to the scrap yard.

 Suggested Reading: Determining Types of Copper Wires